sr99622/libonvif/README.md

     To change the video resolution of a camera output, Double click on the camera name in the list.
 The camera video output should display in the viewer.
 Select the Video tab and use the drop down box labelled Resolution.
 Upon changing the selection, the Apply button will be enabled.
 Click the apply button to make the change.
-The stream will stop and may be re-started by double clicking on the camera name.
+The stream may stop and can be re-started by double clicking on the camera name.

     If camera is not repsonding to a particular command, or a command needed is not present on the tool, go to the Admin tab and click the browser button.
 This will launch the